f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-k8s/automation-workflow.rst

 .. image:: /workflow-guides/waf/f5-xc-waf-on-k8s/assets/cloud-workspaces.JPG

--  Login to terraform cloud and create below workspaces for storing the terraform state file of each job. infra, xc, eks, bookinfo, registration, k8sce
+-  Login to terraform cloud and create below workspaces for storing the terraform state file of each job. aws-infra, xc, eks, bookinfo, registration, k8sce

 -  **Workspace Sharing:** Under the settings for each Workspace, set the **Remote state sharing** to share with each Workspace created.